The Herbert C. Kelman Seminar on International Conflict Analysis and Resolution presents:

 Joseph S. Nye, Jr. is University Distinguished Service Professor Emeritus and former Dean of Harvard’s Kennedy School of Government.
 He received his bachelor’s degree summa cum laude from Princeton University, won a Rhodes Scholarship to Oxford, and earned a Ph.D. in political science from Harvard.
-He has served as Assistant Secretary of Defense for International Security Affairs, Chair of the National Intelligence Council, and a Deputy Under Secretary of State.
-His most recent books include: The Powers to Lead, The Future of Power, Presidential Leadership and the Creation of the American Era and Do Morals Matter?
+Nye has served as Assistant Secretary of Defense for International Security Affairs, Chair of the National Intelligence Council, and a Deputy Under Secretary of State.
+His most recent books include: The Powers to Lead; The Future of Power; Presidential Leadership and the Creation of the American Era; and Do Morals Matter?
 Presidents and Foreign Policy from FDR to Trump.
 He is a fellow of the American Academy of Arts and Sciences, the British Academy, and the American Academy of Diplomacy.

 About the Herbert C. Kelman Seminar Series:

-The Herbert C. Kelman Seminar on International Conflict Analysis and Resolution series is sponsored by the Program on Negotiation, The Weatherhead Center for International Affairs, and Boston area members of the Alliance for Peacebuilding.
-The theme of the Kelman Seminar is “Negotiation, Conflict and the News Media”.
+The Herbert C. Kelman Seminar on International Conflict Analysis and Resolution series is sponsored by the Program on Negotiation at Harvard Law School, The Weatherhead Center for International Affairs, and Boston area members of the Alliance for Peacebuilding.
+The theme of the Kelman Seminar is “Negotiation, Conflict, and the News Media”.

 For more information, contact Donna Hicks at email@example.com.